 Fun Dive 200 – 300 E£ (~$14.00)

 Divemasters 10,000 E£ ($550)

 Thistlegorm day trip $110 three boat dives and two meals

-One option is to fly to Sharm el Sheikh, a 45 minute drive from Dahab.
+One option is to fly to Sharm el Sheikh, a 45-minute drive from Dahab.
 The other option is to take one of the several buses from Cairo.
 Typically departing four times daily the journey takes 8 to 12 hours depending on the class of transportation.
 Buses can range from local economy class to VIP tourist buses.
-Before entering the Sinai at the Suez, there is a military checkpoint that is a very thorough (all baggage will be checked).
+Before entering the Sinai at the Suez, there is a military checkpoint that is a very thorough (all baggage is checked).
 Private shuttles can be arranged with some hotels.

 Seabride Seafood restaurant – pick your fish, shrimp or calamari and choose between fried and grilled (grilled is amazing).
 Comes with an assortment of mezze plates.
 Costs between 60 E£ – 90 E£ per person.

-Nemo Restaurant – Our favorite along the boardwalk, Nemo has excellent service and fresh seafood.
+Nemo Restaurant – Not the most amazing restaurant, but Nemo has an excellent crew who provides top-notch service as well as a great place to chill for some sheesha.
 Pick from an assortment of fresh seafood for around 60 E£ per person or order some pizza off the menu for 35 E£.
 We were able to negotiate the prices.